karim-mamdouh/ngx-lite-video/README.md

 This package requires a minimum of Angular version 13 and rxjs version 7.2 to function properly.

+Try it yourself by measuring the performance on [Demo](https://karim-mamdouh.github.io/ngx-lite-video/) page

 ## Key Features

 - Lazy loads embedded iframes for YouTube and Vimeo videos